 We first tried to visit The Breakfast Club's Soho joint on a Sunday morning.
 That was a stupid idea, as we saw the queue snaking down the street.
 So instead we headed to a branch down a tiny side street opposite Liverpool Street station (also the location of the secret Smeg fridge that gets you into a cocktail bar) on a Tuesday afternoon.
 Much quieter.
 They serve white flour buttermilk pancakes with bacon so crisp you could snap it in half, and on our visit they left us with the maple syrup bottle.
 (We can't guarantee that would happen at busier times.)
 For the ultimate comfort food combo, get a hot chocolate with mini marshmallows.

 The Breakfast Club has branches in Angel, Soho, Hoxton, Spitalfields, Battersea Rise and coming to London Bridge in May 2014.
 Brunch is served until 5pm.
-Price: pancakes with bacon and a hot chocolate £11
+Price: Pancakes range from £9-£11

 The Book Club